 Karen Nisenson is Founder and Clinical Director of Arts for Healing.
 She holds a Bachelor and Master of Music degree in Piano Performance from the Juilliard School, Bachelor of Science from Hunter College, a Master of Arts degree in Music Therapy from NYU, where she has been an adjunct professor and affiliated with the Nordoff-Robbins Center for Music Therapy.
 Karen developed the integrated music and arts therapies methodology (IMAT) and the Adaptive Music Teaching Curriculum, which has been published by the Simply Music Company under the name of Simply Music Gateway.
 She has also created early childhood academic programs specifically designed for children on the Autism Spectrum.
 Karen is a contributor to Special Parent Magazine and The Motor Story Online News Magazine.
 Karen consults to schools in Fairfield County, CT, and frequently presents talks and workshops to parents and professionals about the impact and importance of the arts in education.

-Matt Hennessy earned his BA in Music with a Concentration in Alto Saxophone in 2011 from Western Connecticut State University, then went on to earn his MA in Music Therapy from New York University in 2015.
+Matt Hennessy MA, MT-BC Music Therapist and Clinical Director of TheaterWorks – earned his BA in Music with a Concentration in Alto Saxophone in 2011 from Western Connecticut State University, then went on to earn his MA in Music Therapy from New York University in 2015.
 A Board-Certified Music Therapist, Matt is proficient in several instruments, including the saxophone, guitar, piano, and mandolin.
-He has been a great addition to the Arts for Healing Family and helped successfully launch our new TheaterWorks Program this year!
+He has been a great addition to the Arts for Healing Family and helped successfully launch our new TheaterWorks Program!
 One of the things Matt especially enjoys at AFH is the ability to work with and provide support for children, teens, adults and seniors in a variety of settings.

 Billy Ayres holds a Masters in Special Education and BS in psychology and is a member of the Screen Actors Guild and Aftra.
 He is a very talented musician, trained in percussion and a self-taught pianist and guitarist as well as a published song writer who has sung many national commercials for T.V and radio, performing with Ben Vereen and Michael Bolton.
 In addition to working with individuals and groups at AFH, Billy has created, directed and performed more than fifty original musicals with special needs children and adults, at the Northern Westchester Center for the Arts, The Greenwich Youth Stage, Northern Westchester Boces, Norwest, and for Ability Beyond Disability, a rehabilitation facility where his work with traumatic brain injury victims received high praise by the New York Times.
 He conducts workshops in a broad array of settings, from the theater, to the classroom, to community homeless shelters.
 His has received high acclaim in the Journal News for his work at the Westchester Arts Council, and has been funded by the National Endowment for the Arts.
 Billy has a long list of accomplishments.

 Carissa Streuli received her bachelor’s degree in Music Therapy from Montclair State University in 2013 and is Board Certified.
 She is thrilled to join the Arts for Healing team, and to have the opportunity to spread the joy of music therapy to families in Connecticut.
+Her work at AFH has primarily been working with children in PreK and in leading some of the TheaterWorks groups for young adults.
 Carissa plays the guitar, sings, and plays flute.
 She is passionate about using the arts for self expression, and is grateful to have the opportunity to facilitate these experiences with the wonderful folks she works with at Arts for Healing.
 Carissa enjoys yoga, dancing, and spending time with her family.

 Terry Hess: Terry joined the AFH staff in 2017 and has worked with seniors with dementia in several of our outreach settings engaging them with her beautiful voice and through an assortment of instruments.
 Terry received her BA in Music from the State University of New York at Oswego.
 After receiving her undergraduate degree in music, she studied for her for her Masters in Music Education at Chicago Musical College.
 She is an award-winning educator working for over twenty- five years in both public and private schools throughout Connecticut.
 Terry is an eclectic musician with many years of experience as an early childhood music educator, studio musician, singer, guitarist and djembe percussionist.
 She also sings with the Martin Luther King Gospel Choir in Norwalk, CT, studies african drumming with master drummer kojo Bey of Sounds of Africa, and is an avid Rhythm and Blues singer.